Investing in your future may require some help along the way.

 The following awards are available at McMaster:

-- The Adella Margaret Bragg Scholarship is awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
+- The Adella Margaret Bragg Scholarship is an in-course scholarship awarded to a female student who is from the Six Nations of the Grand River territory and who is entering a full-time undergraduate degree.
 The value is $12,000 ($3,000 each year).

-- The Marjorie Anderson Grant for Indigenous Students is awarded to Indigenous students who self-identify as Inuit or First Nations from Six Nations of the Grand River or Mississauga of the Credit entering into a full-time undergraduate degree.
+- The Marjorie Anderson Financial Award for Indigenous Students is awarded to Indigenous students who self-identify as Inuit or First Nations from Six Nations of the Grand River or Mississauga of the Credit and are entering a full-time undergraduate degree.
 The value is $80,000 ($20,000 each year).

 Ontario Student Assistance Program (OSAP)

-A student loan through OSAP is one of the ways that you can finance your postsecondary education.
+A student loan through OSAP is 1 of the ways that you can finance your postsecondary education.

 McMaster Work Programs can help eligible students find part-time work at the university.
 Some of the jobs available include helping professors with research or working at campus organizations, such as the Aboriginal Student Centre.